MicrosoftDocs/cpp-docs/docs/standard-library/atomic-functions.md

 ### Return Value

-A **bool** that indicates the result of the value comparison.
+**true** if the values are equal, otherwise **false**.

 ### Remarks

-An *atomic compare and exchange operation* compares the value that is stored in the object that is pointed to by *Atom* with the value that is pointed to by *Exp*.
-If the values are equal, the operation replaces the value that is stored in the object that is pointed to by *Atom* with `Val` by using a `read-modify-write` operation and applying the memory-order constraints that are specified by *Order1*.
-If the values are not equal, the operation replaces the value that is pointed to by *Exp* with the value that is stored in the object that is pointed to by *Atom* and applies the memory-order constraints that are specified by *Order2*.

-A *weak* atomic compare and exchange operation performs an exchange if the compared values are equal.
-However, if the values are not equal, the operation is not guaranteed to perform an exchange.
+Both the strong and weak flavors of an *atomic compare and exchange operation* guarantee that they do not store the new value if the expected and current values are not equal.
+The strong flavor guarantees that it will store the new value if the expected and current values are equal.
+The weak flavor may sometimes return **false** and not store the new value even if the current and expected values are equal.
+In other words, the function will return **false**, but a later examination of the expected value might reveal that it did not change, and therefore should have compared as equal.

 ## <a name="atomic_exchange"></a>  atomic_exchange